Algorithms for bounding contribution for histogram estimation under user-level privacy: Introduction

-In addition, users' data may come from diverse distributions, especially in scenarios such as federated learning and analytics \citep{kairouz2019advances}.
-Therefore, we cannot leverage techniques from statistical estimation problems which heavily rely on the i.i.d.\ assumption \citep{Liu2020learning}.
-Algorithms designed specifically for the i.i.d.\ case may perform poorly on datasets that do not meet the i.i.d.\ assumption.
-If each user has just one item, the non-i.i.d.\ problem can be circumvented by equivalently assuming that each user's data comes from some common mixture distribution.
-With multiple samples per user, it can be difficult to find a simple reduction to the i.i.d. case.
-Motivated by the need for algorithms that work well without any data assumptions, we ask the following question: Somewhat surprisingly, despite many recent works in the area, the above question has not been answered.
+There is abundant literature on histogram estimation in the context of item-level privacy, such as \citep{hay2009boosting, Suresh2019differentially, xu2013differentially}.
+Little has been known, however, under user-level privacy.
+Recently, \citep{Liu2020learning, levy2021learning}, studied the problem of histogram estimation under user-level privacy when data from users are generated from near-identical distributions.
+Since users' data may come from diverse distributions in practice, we cannot leverage techniques from these works.
+Motivated by the need for algorithms that work well with heterogenous user data, we ask the following question: Somewhat surprisingly, despite many recent works in the area, the above question has not been extensively studied.
 We take a step towards answering the above question by designing algorithms that perform well in the heterogeneous setting where both the number of samples and data distribution can be unknown and different across users (hence both need to be viewed as private information).
-We first design an algorithm without any distribution assumptions on user's data.
-We then investigate whether we can improve the performance of our algorithm by drawing conclusions from settings where assumptions on the user data distributions are made.
-Our contributions are as follows.

-\textbf{Estimation with optimal clipping.} We design an algorithm that estimates the aggregate histogram using an adaptive clipping strategy.
-Our algorithm provides a 2-approximation of the best clipping threshold in hindsight, taking into account the private estimation of the chosen clipping threshold.

-\textbf{Bias reduction.} For estimating counts, we design a debiasing algorithm that significantly reduces the clipping bias.
-Assuming the user counts come from independent Poisson distributions with different means, we provide a complete proof of the gap between the \textit{clipped-and-debiased} and the \textit{clipped-only} algorithms.
-Although designed with a distribution assumption, the debiasing method performs well on both real and synthetic datasets, even when the underlying data generating mechanism is not a Poisson distribution.